PrakashSinghBisht/Dormitory-Booking-System/README.md

-# Hotel Reservation System 🏨
+# Dormitory Reservation 🏨

-Welcome to the Hotel Reservation System, a Java-based application for managing hotel reservations efficiently.
-Whether you're running a small inn or a boutique hotel, this system simplifies the reservation process, enhances guest management, and keeps your business organized.
+Welcome to the Dormitory , a Java-based application for managing dorm reservations efficiently.
+If you want a spacious room in bugdet then this can be a one stop shop for you, this system simplifies the reservation process, enhances students management, and keeps you well organized.

 ## Features 🌟

-- **Reserve a Room:** Easily make new reservations by providing guest details, room numbers, and contact information.
+- **Reserve a Room:** Easily make new reservations by providing students details, room numbers, and contact information.

-- **View Reservations:** Get an overview of all current reservations, including guest names, room numbers, contact details, and reservation dates.
+- **View Reservations:** Get an overview of all current reservations, including students names, room numbers, contact details, and reservation dates.

-- **Edit Reservation Details:** Update guest names, room numbers, and contact information for existing reservations.
+- **Edit Reservation Details:** Update students names, room numbers, and contact information for existing reservations.

 - **Delete Reservations:** Remove reservations that are no longer needed.